nesygems/nesygems.github.io/index.md

 * **Camera ready deadline**: ~~Apr.
 22th, 2023 (AoE)~~
 * **Poster and prerecorded presentation deadline**: Apr.
 30th, 2023 (AoE)
 * **Hybrid workshop date**: May 4th, 2023

-We target researchers from different backgrounds.
-NeSy-GeMs encourages short papers (4 pages) and extended abstracts on recently published work.
-See the [call for papers](callforpapers.md) for more information.

-Papers can be submitted through [Openreview](https://openreview.net/group?id=ICLR.cc/2023/Workshop/NeSy-GeMs).

 <!-- For questions, reach out to [our Google Groups](https://groups.google.com/g/nesy-gems2023). -->